idan2468/NodeJS_Store/README.md

 # NodeJS_Store

 # Introduction
-As part of my learning jurney I've build my first website using NodeJS + Express as backend integreted with MongoDB.
+As part of my learning journey, I've built my first website using NodeJS + Express as a backend integrated with MongoDB.
 Link:  https://idans-nodejs-firstapp.herokuapp.com/

 ## Technologies